smithy-lang/smithy/docs/source/spec/core.rst

 A create operation can be defined as an :ref:`instance operation <instance-operations>` such that the client is responsible for providing the identifiers of the resource when it is created.
-This kind of create operation MUST be marked with the :ref:`idempotent-trait`.
+This kind of create operation SHOULD be marked with the :ref:`idempotent-trait`.
 For example:

 .. code-block:: smithy